Thomas W. Farley

-Thomas W. Farley (born December 10, 1975) is an American banker and the CEO of Bullish.
+Thomas W. Farley (born December 10, 1975) is an American businessman and the CEO of Bullish.
 He previously was the president of NYSE Euronext and the New York Stock Exchange.
 Farley owns approximately 4% of Bullish.

 Early life

 Farley grew up in Bowie, Maryland.
 In 1993, he graduated from Gonzaga College High School in Washington, D.C.
-He graduated from Georgetown University in 1997 with a Bachelor of Arts degree in Government, where he played collegiate baseball.
+He graduated from Georgetown University in 1997 with a Bachelor of Arts degree in government, where he played collegiate baseball.
 He received a Chartered Financial Analyst certification from the CFA Institute.